-For medical Spanish I and II, there will be an additional evaluation tool: the Objective, Structured Clinical Exam (OSCE) that will be given at the end of Medical Spanish I and Medical Spanish II.
-If the student does not pass the OSCE exam, remediation will be required per the Director of the Spanish program.
+For medical Spanish, there will be an additional evaluation tool: the Objective, Structured Clinical Exam (OSCE).
+If the student does not pass the OSCE exam, remediation will be required under the direction of the Director of the Spanish program.

 4. Non-Graded Requirements